 - Watch out for and don’t engage with trolls.
 It is not worth your physical time or emotional energy.

 - Always keep in the back of your mind that these are public spaces.
 Be mindful of what you post as although the aim is to build career networks and opportunities, the wrong type of posts could cost you your future or current job.

 Rachelle Balez is a creative medical researcher, who is passionate about equality in STEMM and communicating science through art.
 By following her curiosity, the tool of both scientist and artist, Rachelle has completed a Bachelor of Creative Arts and is currently finishing a PhD in neuroscience and stem cell biology, where she creates brain cells from skin cells to study Alzheimer’s disease.
 As an alumnus of the Homeward Bound leadership initiative, Rachelle works to promote equality in STEMM and to support the needs of neuroscience students across Australasia in her role as Chair of the Australasian Neuroscience Society’s Student Body Committee.

 How do you use social media in your job search and career exploration?

 What other social media platforms do you find useful to build your network and profile?
 Share your experience below

-At UOW attend our ‘Find opportunities and build your career network’ workshop for HDR students to discuss how you can use social media to generate opportunities in your career.
+At UOW attend our ‘Find work using creative methods’ workshop to discuss how you can use social media to generate opportunities in your career.
 More information on social media and careers from Careers Central.